Mike3rd/mturko_vercel/content/page/toby.md

 > Toby woke with a thump-thump sound,
 As Cheezy Crow cawed from the dumpster mound:
 "Up, pup!
 I've flown past bridge and street -
-There's a shelter past the toll where humans and dogs meet!"
+There's a shelter past the toll bridge, where dogs and humans meet!"

 Setting: Same laundromat alley as Page 3
 - Toby stretching out of cardboard box (labeled "Fresh Laundry")